 Now for the star cast.
 First up, we have the formidable Kim Young Kwang, leading this team of nobodies, while playing the role of a prosecutor, earning the deep trust of those he’s out to destroy.
 Casting for his character was perfect for a number of reasons.
 His tall height, accentuated his position as the group leader.
 His perfectly tailored suits, just made him all the more dominating in the presence of other prosecutors.
 From his long legs to his broad shoulders, everything added personality to the internally broken person that he was.
 I’ve always liked Kim Young Kwang but his role as Prosecutor Jang Do Han was just out of this world.
 All the nuances he gave in his various moods from the abnormally low bows that lasted for at least a minute, to the look of contempt in his eyes.
 It was all so well acted, especially the haunting smiles on his face towards the end of the show.
 I believe this role of his is possibly his best for now.

 Next up, is Lee Si Young, who played Detective Jo Soo Ji, who is so committed to her job that she is unable to give her daughter, Jo Yuna the time she wants to.
 Therefore, on one occasion, while Yuna is out with her grandmother to a children’s show, she gets lost and the next thing we see is her dead body lying on the ground of a building.
-Soo Ji, convinced that the person who caused her daughter’s death is the son of the Seoul District’s Prosecutor, Yoon Seung Ro, is out to avenge her daughter’s unfair death.
+Soo Ji, convinced that the person who caused her daughter’s death is the son of the Seoul District’s Prosecutor, Yoon Seung Ro, is out for vengeance.
 This is when she gets scouted to work with the rest of the gang because of her understanding of criminal strategies and her immense stealth.
 Lee Si Young’s experience as an amateur boxer helped her greatly in this role, which could be seen with how incredible all the fight scenes were involving Soo Ji.
-Her slim figured helped her in times where stealth was required, and the solemnity and pain etched on her face was just heart wrenching to watch, even though she made up for the pain by giving us amazing fight scenes.
+Her slim figure helped her in times where stealth was required, and the solemnity and pain etched on her face was just heart wrenching to watch, even though she made up for the pain by giving us amazing fight scenes.

 After Jo Soo Ji, we have Kim Eun Joong, played by Kim Tae Hoon, who serves as the foil to Kim Young Kwang’s Jang Do Han.
 A prosecutor who plays by the rules, Eun Joong is one of those absolute perfectionists who do not waver from the ‘rightful path’, as laid out by the law.
 While Do Han manipulates the law, in order to get back at the higher echelons of the judiciary acting the same way, Eun Joong is bent on defeating corruption by righteousness.
 From my own experience, such people are idealists, unable to survive in the real world, which Eun Joong goes on to prove by his actions.